gumushane-eem-eesec-440/optimization-1d/README.md

 <img src="figure/search for a.png" alt="search for parameter a" height="300"/></br>
 *Figure 5:* Searching for the optimal value of parameter a.

+Eventually, the final value of the parameter a is obtained approximately as a ≈ 1.52 as can be seen in *Fig. 5*.
+Now, we have the correct model and if we plot it, which is y = ax line mentined before, then we obtain the result in *Fig. 6*.
 <img src="figure/line fit.png" alt="line fit with gradient descent" height="300"/></br>
 *Figure 6:* Line fit with gradient descent.
 ## Footnotes